 To heap praise on a fascist and participate in the the right-wing game plan to turn Kirk into a martyred saint was the last straw; on the Advocate’s Facebook post of this column, I called for Akers to resign.
 And I sent an email to Justin Wilcox, the Advocate’s regional publisher for the Carpenter Media Group, asking him to tell me why I should spend $15/four weeks of my retiree fixed income to expose myself to such disgraceful journalism.
 I’ve posted the email to my blog as a supplement to this post.
 I’ve gotten no direct response from Wilcox, which would have been the professional thing to do.
 Instead, Akers wrote me to excoriate me for going over his head.
 That, I thought, was a strange turn of phrase considering I don't work for the Advocate.
 His email and my response are also on my blog so you can, if you wish, fully understand what, in part, this post is about.

 Responses to Kirk’s death fall clearly along ideological lines.
 The authoritarian attack on people like Jimmy Kimmel and Stephen Colbert would make Joseph Goebbels proud.
 But that’s just part of the story.
 I keep telling people to read “Democracy in Chains: The Deep History of the Radical Right's Stealth Plan for America,” by Duke University historian Nancy MacLean.
 In this book the reader will find the source of and inspiration for the MAGA movement.
 MacLean’s work also shows that the blueprint for Project 2025, with a clear plan for violence, began in the 1950s.
-All the turmoil we’re seeing this week — lionizing Kirk, using the large corporations to stifle dissent, perverting the media landscape to support the MAGA movement — is part of the plan to normalize the Christo-fascism being imposed on us.
+All the turmoil we’re seeing this week — lionizing Kirk, using the large corporations to stifle dissent, perverting the media landscape to support the MAGA movement — all this is part of the plan to normalize the Christo-fascism being imposed on us.

 The MAGA movement will push boundaries and norms.
 Trump and his minions will ignore court orders and dare people to push back.
 They will also continue to litigate everything fully knowing that they own the U.S. Supreme Court.
 And that brings me back to the Advocate’s and Akers’ complicity in pushing content that normalizes the alt-right agenda, openly supports Christo-fascism and ignores information that would reveal what’s really happening.